 People have to live with their times, engage them, rise above them, or run away or perish.
-To make things worse, high values of goodness applied in excess, keep ending up inhuman, while bad intentions and vices, like greed, envy, anger and cowardice, push people to do the right thing.
+To make things worse, high values of goodness applied in excess, keep ending up inhuman and deadly, while bad intentions and vices, like greed, envy, anger and cowardice, often push people to do the right thing.
 To confuse me even more, I have met evil people who rescued me and good people who wronged me.

 Virtuous hypocrisy will censor such statements as morally or logically or politically incorrect, yet, common sense and experience of life will know them to be true.

 As I learned, you find yourself carrying on, in dissonance, through some coercive times.
 You cannot avoid painful choices between your own most cherished values; sincerity against prudence, well-being against achievement, justice against loyalty, truth against kindness.
-You live loss.
+You store painful incidents and loss.

-If you long to be a better person, you must – for a start - survive the day and secure time to grow stronger, able to make a difference, be it the humblest one; the perished improve nothing, just rot.
+If you long to be a better person, if the future counts to you, you must – for a start - survive the day and secure time to grow stronger, able to make a difference, be it the humblest one; the perished improve nothing, just rot.

-What to do with those vexing memories?
+But what to do with those vexing memories?
+Wash your hands?
 Repress them into oblivion?

 In retrospect, I believe that disowning your bad times is as damaging as forgetting your errors instead of learning from them....
-Expedient trashing makes you to lie to yourself, turn sour and corrupt; as if you twice wasted the unique times you lived.
+Expedient trashing deprives your of your past, makes you to lie to yourself, turn sour and corrupt; as if you twice wasted the unique times you lived, forbidden to visit them in your memory.
 Instead, if you acknowledge the value of all things undergone, you grow richer from the good and from the bad also.

-We seize those times or we fail them, with no restore.
+We seize those seasons or we fail them.
 For, there is a time for everything and it does not wait:

 A time to dream and one to sweat your bread